davidkleiven/gogafit/README.md

 If we have the training data in a file called train.csv and validation data in a file validate.csv.
 Our trained model is stored in model.json, it can be plotted by

-gogafit plot -d train.csv,validate.csv -m model.json -y target -o plot.png
+gogafit plot -d train.csv,validate.csv -m model.json -o plot.png

-where target is the name of the target values in the datafiles.

 Usage:
   gogafit plot [flags]

 Flags:
   -d, --data string    Comma separated list of datasets (e.g. test, train -h, --help           help for plot
   -m, --model string   JSON file with the model
-  -o, --out string      Image file where the model will be stored (default "gogafitPlot.png") -y, --target string   Column with target data
+  -o, --out string     Image file where the model will be stored (default "gogafitPlot.png")

 Global Flags:
       --config string   config file (default is $HOME/.gogafit.yaml)